 Silent Celiac Disease:

-Silent celiac disease includes a symptom picture that often has nothing to do with the digestive tract.
-Many of which are not associated with classic celiac disease.
+Silent celiac disease includes symptoms that often have nothing to do with the digestive tract.
+Many of them are not associated with classic celiac disease.
 These include:

 - Brain fog